 8. Special Extra Credit will be given to those groups that turn in their promptbooks in electronic form!

-9. Special Double Extra Credit will be given to students who include digital pictures and/or video of key moments in your performance.
+9. Special Extra Credit will be given to students who include digital pictures and/or video of key moments in your performance.